metaphox/fmin-python/README.md

 ([Fmin.java](http://www1.fpl.fs.fed.us/Fmin.java), yes, from 1998.)
 which itself is translated from the FORTRAN version.

-It's pretty meaningless I know, but why not.
+It's pretty meaningless I know (and if you don't:
+`from scipy.optimize import minimize_scalar` does exactly that), but why not.

 Original Fmin.java copyright claim: